Parameter Handling#

 18printParamKeyAndValues(new_p) # All keys of new_p deleted

-For the algorithms that inherit DefaultParamHandler, the users can list all parameters along with their descriptions by using, for instance, the following simple function.
+For the algorithms that inherit from DefaultParamHandler, you can list all parameters along with their description by using, for instance, the following simple function.

 2def printParams(p):